-Tamice Namae Spencer first met Jesus as a 17-year old in Chesapeake, Va.
-She graduated from Virginia Commonwealth University where she began to follow Him with a double major Bachelor’s degree in Religious Studies and Advertising.
-At age 22 she felt the call to vocational ministry quite strongly and hasn’t looked back.
+Tamice Namae Spencer graduated from Virginia Commonwealth University in 2006 with a double major Bachelor’s degree in Religious Studies and Advertising.
+At age 20 she felt the call to vocational ministry quite strongly and hasn’t looked back.
 Tamice has ministered to hundreds of young adults.
-Her ability to connect with them, as well as her passion for learning, speaking, songwriting, and teaching, have inspired this website.
+Tamice's students have praised her for her ability to connect with them, as well as her passion for learning, speaking, songwriting, and teaching, have inspired this website.

-Tamice is the President and CEO of Sub:Culture Incorporated and co-founder of the Kingdom Collaborative, an atlanta based collective of hbcu ministry practicioners.
-She served on full-time staff with Intervarsity Christian Fellowship as the Associate Area Director of HBCU Planting & Strategy.
+Tamice is the Founder of Sub:Culture Incorporated and co-founder of the Kingdom Collaborative, an Atlanta based collective of HBCU ministry practicioners.
+For six years she served on full-time staff with Intervarsity Christian Fellowship and the last two years on staff as the Associate Area Director of HBCU Planting & Strategy for the Southeast Region.

 She holds a Masters of Arts in Contextual Evangelism and Leadership from Wheaton College as well as a Masters of Arts in Theology from Fuller Theological seminary.

-She is a mommy to Harlym, a Hip-Hop head, a true crime/documentary enthusiast, and a coffee snob.
+She is a mommy to Harlym, a Hip-Hop head, a true crime/documentary enthusiast, a book nerd, and a coffee snob.